raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 ### Think-Pair-Share Activities to Increase Critical Thinking and Reward Attendance

 Challenge: Sometime you (the teacher) know too much and can't explain it simply.
 Sometime you know too little and can't explain with enough detail.
-Think-Pair-Share allows students to learn from each other.
+Think-Pair-Share allows students to learn from each other and rewards them for showing up to class.

 <img src="/images/portfolio/PVnRT.png" alt="review" width="90%" align="center"/>